-Packaging is a crucial driver of initial trial, repurchase rate, and the overall enjoyment of your product.
+Packaging is a crucial driver of initial trial, perception of quality and repurchase decisions.

-With the thousands of choices at the fingertips of consumers, choosing a product is daunting.
-Exceptional packaging can be key to cutting through the noise and standing out.
+The overwhelming number of choices in the marketplace makes choosing a wine, beer, spirit or any other product a difficult task.
+Exceptional packaging can be one of the keys to cutting through the noise and standing out from the crowd.

 - What does my packaging say about the quality of my product?

 - Does my packaging tell my brand story and express my brand’s key attributes and personality?

 - Are my brand promise and packaging relevant to my target consumer’s needs, beliefs, aspirations and lifestyle?
 Will they believe?